 - Select your Domain and Attributes that will receive the queried data

-Note: To query a database, you will need to have a config.properties file as well to facilitate the database connection.
+Note: To query a database, you will need to have a config.properties file to facilitate the database connection.
 Click here to learn more.

 Note: If the Test Data Query will be added to a Test Data Case, you will run the command line for the Test Data Case.
 All other steps are the same.

 Defining a Test Data Query Example

 A QA Tester needs to generate customer test data, but specific customer attributes need real data that need to be blended with other synthetically generated data.
 And the real data must be queried from a database.

 Let's follow the steps to create our Test Data Query.

 Within a given Project Version, from the Project Versions Pane, select the G-Queries menu option from the Self Serve Menu Options drop-down menu.

 Step 2: Define a new Test Data Query